Learning Abroad Center

 MSID Timeline

 Spend 7 weeks engaged in coursework in Quito, followed by 6 weeks working as an intern or conducting a research project with a local grassroots organization.
-MSID students enroll in 4 required courses, including an internship or research project:
+As an MSID student, you will enroll in 4 required courses, including an internship or research project:

 Optional Language Pre-Session

-The Intensive Spanish in Ecuador program is offered in August and in January for students interested in strengthening their language study prior to the start of the semester.
-One language course is taught over 3 weeks and awards 4 or 5 undergraduate credits.
+The Intensive Spanish in Ecuador program is offered in August and in January if you are interested in strengthening your language study prior to the start of the semester.
+One language course is taught over 3 weeks and awards 4–5 undergraduate credits.
 Intermediate and advanced Spanish are offered.

 Internships & Research Projects